 Kyrgyzstan is the home of the Manas Transit Center near Bishkek.
-Although Manas is recognized as the most important transshipment and refueling point for the U.S. and NATO in support of operations in Afghanistan, its validity is losing political clout as the integrity of the Kyrgyz government and the transit center's cost/benefit ratio is put into question.25 The U.S. invested USD 123.5 million into the Kyrgyz government are sustained at USD 60 million annually.
+Although Manas is recognized as the most important transshipment and refueling point for the U.S. and NATO in support of operations in Afghanistan, its validity is losing political clout as the integrity of the Kyrgyz government and the transit center's cost/benefit ratio is put into question.
+The U.S. invested USD 123.5 million into the Kyrgyz economy in support of the airbase in 2010.
+Today, payments to the Kyrgyz government are sustained at USD 60 million annually.
 Unfortunately, some believe most of this money fuels corruption and lines the pockets of sitting politicians.